 Another great advantage of PEX pipe’s flexibility is how few holes have to be made to install a PEX system.
 The John Moore repiping team has a number of techniques we use to install an entire PEX system through a handful of small holes that we cut around your home.

 Typically, the holes we make are underneath sinks, behind fixtures, and in ceilings.
 The holes we make underneath sinks and behind fixtures are usually hidden from plain sight, so oftentimes homeowners will simply ask for these holes to be patched, but not textured or painted.
-For the visible holes we make in your home’s ceilings and walls, John Moore offers several packages where we will patch the holes and then texture and paint the area so it looks like new.
+For the visible holes we make in your home’s ceilings and walls, the John Moore Renovation and Remodeling department offers several packages where we will patch the holes and then texture and paint the area so it looks like new.
 Before we begin a whole-home repipe, we will go over options to patch, texture, and paint the subsequent holes around your home.

 A lot of times, we repipe a home before a homeowner remodels their kitchen and bathrooms.
 But even if you don’t want a new tub or sink, we highly recommend that homeowners have new faucets installed on their sinks and showers after a whole-home repipe.
 The only pipe we don’t replace during a whole-home repipe is the pipe that connects the stub-out for your tub to the showerhead.
 This pipe is not a part of your home’s pressurised potable water distribution system because it’s not pressurized.
 But if you purchase a new showerhead and tub spout package from John Moore, a new shower-riser is also included.

 *Note: Incidents caused by explosions, freezing weather, and riots are not covered under this warranty.
 This warranty does not apply for pipe failures at old pipe connection points and tie-ins.